stellar-deprecated/kelp/examples/walkthroughs/trader/pendulum.md

-# Create Wide Liquidity Within A Bounded Price Range
+# Create Targeted Liquidity Within A Bounded Price Range

 This guide shows you how to setup the **kelp** bot using the [pendulum](../../../plugins/pendulumStrategy.go) strategy.
 We'll configure it to create liquidity for a `COUPON` token. `COUPON` can be any token you want and is only used as a sample token for the purpose of this walkthrough guide.